rutgerblom/SDDC.Lab/README.md

 1. Start a Pod deployment per the instructions.
 For example:
 **sudo ansible-playbook -e "@/home/ubuntu/Pod-230-Config.yml" deploy.yml**

 Deploying an SDDC Pod will take somewhere between 1 and 1.5 hours depending on your environment a Pod configuration.

+Similary you remove a Pod with:
+**sudo ansible-playbook -e "@/home/ubuntu/Pod-230-Config.yml" undeploy.yml**